gagolews/stringx/devel/sphinx/rapi/paste.md

 It should also be noted that `paste` with `collapse=NULL` is a special case of `sprintf` (which is featured in many programming languages; R\'s version is of course vectorised).
 For instance, `paste(x, y, sep=",")` is equivalent to `sprintf("%s,%s", x, y)`.

-Taking into account the above, `paste` and `paste0` seem redundant.
+Taking into account the above, `paste` and `paste0` seem redundant and hence we mark them as \[DEPRECATED\].
 Here are our recommendations:

 -   the most frequent use case - concatenating corresponding strings from two character vectors with no separator - is covered by a new operator `` `%x+%` `` which propagates NAs correctly and handles object attributes the same way as the built-in arithmetic operators;

 -   for fancy elementwise (like \'Map\') concatenation, use our version of [`sprintf`](sprintf.md);

 -   for the \'flattening\' of consecutive strings in a character vector (like \'Reduce\'), use the new function `strcat`.

-## Value

-A character vector (in UTF-8).

-`` `%x+%` `` preserves object attributes in a similar way as other [Arithmetic](https://stat.ethz.ch/R-manual/R-devel/library/base/help/Arithmetic.html) operators (however, they may be lost during `as.character(...)` conversion, which is an S3 generic). `strcat` is an aggregation function, therefore it preserves no attributes whatsoever.
-Currently, `paste` and `paste0` preserve no attributes too.

 ## Author(s)